Kota Dussehra 2020 is not being organized because of the Covid-19 spread.

 Villagers gather here dressed in multicolored clothes to offer prayers to Lord Rama and to celebrate his victory over Ravana.
 The art and craft fairs and exhibitions are a perennial feature of the town but the annual Dussehra festival holds an unusual lure for everyone.
 Rajasthani handicrafts are the prized possessions of this Mela.

 Approximately 15 lakh people are going to visit the fair.
 There will be around 1000 shops with different displays & more than 50 fun rides.
-There are many more exciting events this year at the Mela, so we recommend visiting it with your friends and family.
+We recommend visiting Kota Dusshera Mela with your friends and family.

 We’ll be posting regular updates of Dussehra Mela 2021 on our Facebook & Instagram & Twitter handles.
 You can find us on Facebook here – Kota City Blog Facebook & Instagram here – Kota City Blog Instagram